December 07, 2015

 When they feel like staying closer to home, Haddon Avenue, the town’s primary thoroughfare, boasts numerous gourmet restaurants, coffee shops, boutiques and galleries.
 And for those craving open spaces, Collingswood is home to 60-acre Knight Park and is just minutes away from the Cooper River Park and running trail.

-Route 70, which terminates at the Ben Franklin Bridge and offers speedy automotive access to Philadelphia, runs straight through this bucolic suburb.
+Route 70, which ends at the Ben Franklin Bridge and offers speedy automotive access to Philadelphia, runs straight through this bucolic suburb.
 Once home to many of the farms that gave the Garden State its nickname, Cherry Hill is now full of modern conveniences, like Wegmans and Whole Foods grocery stores, and dozens of world-class shopping outlets, including the Cherry Hill Mall, one of the nation’s premier retail destinations.

 Cherry Hill also claims an excellent public school system.
 Cherry Hill High School East received a National Blue Ribbon School award, a permanent designation that is the highest honor bestowed upon public schools, in 2002.
 And three of the district’s schools have been named “Star Schools” by the New Jersey Department of Education.